All week, Tell Me More is observing the 10th anniversary of the terrorist attacks with the series "Where Were You?"

 On Sept.
 11, 2001, a small group of Muslim extremists hijacked passenger jets from major U.S. airports and flew them into landmarks.
 In New York City, it was the World Trade Center.
 In Washington, D.C., it was the Pentagon.
 Another hijacked plane was forced down in a field in Shanksville, Pa., a tiny village now standing for the enormous sacrifice brave passengers made to wrest the plane from the hijackers.

 Colleagues and listeners are recalling that day.
-Some were among key responders who played critical roles in the aftermath of the attacks.
-Some were bystanders who mourned in the wake of the attacks.
+Some were among key responders who played critical roles in the aftermath of the attacks, and others were bystanders who mourned in the wake of the attacks.